Active Projects

 Reliability Data

 The Reliability Working Group (RWG) has ongoing meetings to review reliability data exchange and metrics, and maintain Spec 2000 Chapter 11 and 13.2.
 This specification includes exchange of a wide variety of operational and maintenance data about aircraft, engines and components.
-The soon to be released 2023.1 revision will include a detailed engine shop findings data set and a number of miscellaneous changes from the last 2019 revision.
-There is also major work being finalized to update the reliability metrics in 13.2 to better align with prognostics and health management activities.
+The major focus currently is on aircraft availability metrics, and necessary associated data.
+A revision is expected in late 2025 or early 2026 to support these activities as well as to better align with prognostics and health management data.

 Visit the Reliability Working Group to learn more or to join the effort.